 Spinach and Strawberry Salad

-My family loves this all year round if we can find strawberries.
+My family loves this spinach strawberry salad all year-round, if we can find strawberries.
 Even the grandchildren love this salad.
 Quick and easy.

-My family loves this all year round if we can find strawberries.
+My family loves this spinach strawberry salad all year-round, if we can find strawberries.
 Even the grandchildren love this salad.
 Quick and easy.

 Just made this salad for a dinner party and it was a huge hit!
 I will make this salad all the time now.
 I also halved the sugar like others recommended and substituted Raspberry Balsamic Vinegar for White Vinegar.
 Also, left out the seeds(I couldn't find them in the store) and used sliced almonds.
 Delicious.Read More